infinum/android-collar/README.md

 ![UI](ui.jpg)

-A separate package and no-op package is provided if you want to visually track what has been sent through Collar.
+A separate _ui_ and _ui-no-op_ packages are provided if you want to visually track what has been sent through Collar.
 You can search, filter and clear all sent analytics.
 In your app `build.gradle` or `build.gradle.kts` add:
 **Groovy**